Noah-Gartenberg/PlanningProgramV3/README.md

 # Non-urgent but priority goals:
 It bears noting that no issue I mention here is so cumbersome or limiting that I could not use the program (if I could save and load plans now) yet, but they are issues that once I have a functioning prototype, I will need to fix sooner rather than later.
+- Add ability to pan "camera" in plan view, and make plan view background more differentiable when it is being moved.
 - Refactor calendar controls into one user control, and refactor what code I can.
 Improve design with date pickers
 - Add ability to have multiple plans open at once
 - Rework view models - view models are not entirely sticking to mvvm principles.
 Need to refactor them a little bit to improve them - won't be too big of changews